Gluten-Free, Paleo, Diabetic-Friendly Hazelnut Chocolate Cake

 - Preheat your oven on 180°C (355°F).

 - Line your springform pan with baking paper.
 Fill the pan with the dough, and use a spoon to create an even surface.
-Bake for 45min - 1h at 180°C (355°F).
+Bake for 45 minutes to 1 hour at 180°C (355°F).
 Use a wooden toothpick to determine if the cake is ready.
 Prick it in the center, and if no dough sticks to the pick, the cake is done.

 - Let cake cool, and add chocolate icing.
 You can add "icing" by melting some dark chocolate (75% or above), and drizzling it on the cooled-down cake for some extra chocolaty indulgence.

-Nevertheless, for occasions like birthdays and the lot, we were looking for some sweet sin that would be tasty, but not send her sugar levels through the roof.
-And happily ended up with this hazelnut (with optional chocolate) coconut cake, which is now an all-time favourite.
+Nevertheless, for occasions like birthdays and the lot, we were looking for something sweet and sinful that would be tasty—but not send her sugar levels through the roof.
+And we happily ended up with this hazelnut (with optional chocolate) coconut cake, which is now an all-time favourite.

 If you are diabetic, you should still treat this cake as a dessert and be aware that it will raise your sugar.
 But it is far superior to anything you will find ready-made.
 Though I'm not a master baker, the taste has been superb every single time I've made this, and it is a truly simple cake to bake.
 Have fun baking!

-I hope you enjoyed the recipe.
-You could easily vary it by adding coco powder, coffee, honey, or other nuts.
+I hope you enjoyed this recipe.
+You could easily vary it by adding cocoa powder, coffee, honey, or other nuts.
 Share your favourite variations with us!